To browse the full list of courses available by academic department, visit Courses of Instruction.

 ASN 342 Chinese Cinema: Gender, Politics, and Social Change in Contemporary China

 CHIN 101 Beginning Chinese I An introduction to modern Mandarin Chinese, the course teaches four skills, i.e., listening, speaking, reading, and writing.
 Students acquire solid training and knowledge in pronunciation, writing, grammar, usage of words, and other fundamentals of general communication skills.
 The principal text is Integrated Chinese, Part 1-1, Traditional Character Edition, which introduces Pinyin Romanization System.
 Online learning programs, a CD, and a DVD accompanying the text are used to help students learn to read, write, and use approximately 250 traditional characters, their simplified variants, as well as common polysyllabic compounds.
 Students also acquire skills in Chinese word-processing and are able to use Chinese character input system to type characters and sentences.
 Instruction consists of three class contact hours and two lab sessions per week.
 (Zhou, Fall, offered annually)

 CHIN 102 Beginning Chinese II A continuation of CHIN 101, this course introduces an additional 300 traditional characters, new sentence patterns, and new grammatical rules.
 Students learn to make effective use of their language skills, acquire ability to conduct simple real situation dialogues, write simple notes, and read authentic materials such as signs and newspaper headlines.
-Students can also enhance their skills in Chinese word processing and electronic communication.
+Students can also enhance their skills in Chinese word-processing and electronic communication.
 The principal text is Integrated Chinese, Level 1-1, Traditional Character Edition.
-Online learning programs along with a CD and a DVD accompanying the text are used.
+Online learning programs along with a CD and DVD accompanying the text are used.
 Instruction consists of three class contact hours and two lab sessions per week.
 Prerequisite: CHIN 101 or the equivalent.
 (Zhou, Spring, offered annually)